 I survived the barn raising, however not without consequences.
 Can you say exhausted?!?
 Talk about social stress!
 I think Jennifer thinks I'm a social control freak! lol I do take my perfectionism seriously! lol Once I get everything organized, I'll blog about the event.

 In the meantime, I thought I would take the time to clarify my position on threads.
-It would appear that some fellow citizens of Blog Land are enquiring about my thread preference and what I base it on.
+It would appear that some fellow citizens of Blog Land are inquiring about my thread preference and what I base it on.
 Some have expressed concern for my unfavourable results with Essential thread.

 First and foremost, it is my opinion that the choice of one's thread is a personal matter.
 As I have mentioned in a previous blog entry, it's what YOU are comfortable with.
 When I talk about the result of a thread, it is based on the machine I use, my personal preference, what I like and look for.